- About Us

 Modeled after World War II Victory bonds (one of the most successful fundraising efforts in US history), Clean Energy Victory Bonds (CEVBs) will allow citizens to invest directly in the deployment of renewable energy in the United States.

 Backed by the full faith and credit of the United States, CEVBs will allow any American to invest as little as $25.
-We expect the sale of the bonds to raise up to $50 billion, which would leverage an additional $100 billion from private investors.
+We expect the sale of the bonds to raise up to $50 billion, which would leverage an additional $100 billion from private and public investors.
 The money raised would fund essential tax credits to renewable sources like wind, solar, and geothermal, as well as companies specializing in energy-efficiency.
-These industries will reduce the demand for fossil fuels, reduce the amount of CO2 poured into the atmosphere, and create one million good US jobs that cannot be shipped overseas.
+These investments have the potential to lessen the demand for fossil fuels, reduce the amount of CO2 poured into the atmosphere, and create one million good US jobs that cannot be shipped overseas.

 If your representative is NOT on this list, please take our action below to urge her or him to support Clean Energy Victory Bonds.
 Please also consider calling your rep to share your support for CEVBs by phone.
 If your representative is ALREADY listed as a supporter, you may edit our letter below into your own expression of thanks.